Stitch Fix: History

+Founding and growth: 2011–2019

 Stitch Fix was founded in 2011 by Katrina Lake and former J.Crew buyer Erin Morrison Flynn.
 The business was originally called Rack Habit, and was initially run out of Lake's apartment in Cambridge, Massachusetts.
 The company began by catering only to women, but it has subsequently expanded to men's clothing, plus sizes, maternity wear, and kids.

 In 2014, Stitch Fix started to be profitable.
 In July 2016, the company ended its fiscal year with recorded sales of $730 million, and in May 2017, the company had raised $42 million from outside investors.

 In November 2017, the company went public on Nasdaq.
 It was the first female-led company to launch an IPO in over a year.